Clinical Education Overview

 Clinical Education Curriculum

 Students complete 31 weeks of full-time clinical education, which include both inpatient and outpatient experiences as well as possible specialty-focused experiences.
-In each clinical experience, students spend a minimum of 36 hours per week in direct patient care and 2-4 hours/week in concurrent didactic coursework.
+During each clinical experience, students receive mentorship and guidance from a clinical instructor as they provide direct patient care.
+They will also spend approximately 2-4 hours/week in concurrent didactic coursework.

 - 8-week clinical experience in the 4th academic term